syncfusion-content/uwp-docs/uwp/Rotator/features.md

 ---
 layout: post
-title: Features in UWP Rotator control | Syncfusion
+title: Features in UWP SfRotator | Syncfusion®
-description: Learn here all about Features support in Syncfusion UWP Rotator (SfRotator) control and more.
+description: Learn about the features in the Syncfusion® UWP SfRotator control, including EnableAutoPlay, NavigationDelay, and other functionality.
-platform: UWP
+platform: uwp
-control: Rotator
+control: SfRotator
 documentation: ug
 ---

-# Features in UWP Rotator (SfRotator)
+# Features in UWP SfRotator

 ## AutoPlay